Stimulus Check Update: Track Your IRS Relief Payment

-(CBS Detroit) — The third stimulus check started arriving in bank accounts over a week ago.
-And, as of last Wednesday, the Internal Revenue Service (IRS) had officially delivered its first batch of payments, numbered at 90 million and valued at $242 billion.
-The IRS also mailed 150,000 checks valued at $442 million.
-The total brought it pretty close to its stated goal of delivering 100 million checks by the middle of this week.
+(CBS Detroit) — The third round of stimulus checks have been arriving in bank accounts for over a week.
+The total number of payments so far has reached approximately 127 million.
+As of last Wednesday, the Internal Revenue Service (IRS) had officially delivered 90 million payments valued at $242 billion.
+Another 150,000 checks valued at $442 million went out by mail.
+The most recent batch of payments started processing last Friday, with Wednesday, March 24 as the official pay date.
+A large number of additional payments were scheduled to be mailed as well.

-The $1,400 relief payment is part of President Biden’s $1.9 trillion economic relief package.
-The American Rescue Plan Act is designed to ease COVID’s economic fallout and support the economy while it fights the pandemic.
-The package also contains extended unemployment benefits, an improved child tax credit, and much more.
-While many people have already received their allotted share of the $422 billion earmarked for stimulus checks, the timeline for others is still playing out.
-Many factors could contribute to the uncertainty.READ MORE: Third Stimulus Check: Additional Benefits In The Economic Relief Package
+The relief payment, worth up to $1,400 per person, is a key part of President Biden’s $1.9 trillion economic relief package.
+The American Rescue Plan Act looks to cushion COVID’s economic impact and support the economy while it recovers from the pandemic.
+The package also extends unemployment benefits, improves the child tax credit, and much more.
+While many people have already received their allotted share of the $422 billion set aside for stimulus checks, others are still awaiting theirs.
+Many factors could contribute to the longer timetable.READ MORE: Child Tax Credit: ‘IRS Not Set Up Currently To Provide Regular Monthly Payments,’ Says Expert

 When Could My Stimulus Check Arrive?